 Blinking my way back into the sunlight, we were soon in the pretty hamlet of Le Peuch, the houses built into the escarpment.
 We had come across this during the previous evening: we had called into a cafe in Les Eyzies and had noted that the back wall was raw limestone!

 From Le Peuch, the path climbed through woodland onto the ridge and the settlement of Les Plagnes, before dropping to the outskirts of St. Cirq.
 Our route took us past La Grotte du Sorcier, which we had visited some years previously.
-I remember it as only a small cave; its wall engravings date from 17 to 12 centuries BCE, and are unusual in that they include the depiction of a human – Le Sorcier.
+I remember it as only a small cave; its wall engravings date from 17 to 12 millennia BCE, and are unusual in that they include the depiction of a human – Le Sorcier.
 An intriguing fellow; I thought he had three legs.
 “Non” the female guide corrected me, “Le Sorcier has a very long phallus”.
 The moment has stayed with me.

 Descending, and skirting the houses, a hare came lolloping nonchalantly out of St. Cirq.
 He stopped, looked rather disapprovingly at us, before leaping away at great speed!
 We were now descending upon an unmade path, the Vézère valley to our left and a woody ridge to our right.
 It was sunny and dry, and in a clearing free of hares and sorcerers, we sat on the grass to lunch on what we had purchased in the sandwicherie that morning in Les Eyzies.